Table of contents

 Engaging Games to Play with Your Rescue Dog.

 Playing games with your rescue dog is a fun way to bond and provides mental stimulation and physical exercise.
-However, choosing the right games that promote a healthy and balanced relationship without encouraging challenging behaviour is important.
+However, choosing the right games that promote a healthy and balanced relationship without encouraging challenging behaviour is essential.

 Fetch and Retrieve